-Certain of SLF Inc.'s U.S. subsidiaries (including MFS and its subsidiaries, Sun Life Capital Management (U.S.) LLC (1) and certain BentallGreenOak entities) and certain contracts, policies and funds issued, offered or managed by them are subject to regulation under federal securities laws administered by the SEC and under certain state securities laws.
+Certain SLF Inc.'s U.S. subsidiaries (including MFS and its subsidiaries, Sun Life Capital Management (U.S.) LLC, (1) BGO and certain of its subsidiaries, certain subsidiaries of InfraRed, and Crescent and certain of its subsidiaries) and certain contracts, policies and funds issued, offered or managed by them are subject to regulation under federal securities laws administered by the SEC and under certain state securities laws.